Build public credibility for a research startup with no existing social presence — and connect their work to the broader esports community.

 The first full day of the combine — players arriving, scrims starting, and the week kicking off.

-View original postBetween scrims, coaching sessions, and facility time — I was the only content person on the ground.
-Everything captured had to ship the same day it was filmed.
+View original postBetween scrims, coaching sessions, and facility time — DarkZero had creatives capturing footage, but SIDO's story was mine to tell.
+Everything captured shipped the same day it was filmed.

 Training & Gameplay

-From players arriving at the facility to performance coaching and competitive scrims — I documented the full arc of each day.
-I also ran SIDO's Twitter/X during the event, writing copy and publishing highlight clips in real time.
-Everything shipped same-day.
+From players arriving at the facility to performance coaching and competitive scrims — the full arc of each day, documented and published.
+SIDO's Twitter/X ran in parallel: copy written, highlight clips cut and shipped in real time.
+Everything same-day.

 Morning hikes, a visit to Riot Games' studio, team meetings, and group moments that turned ten strangers into a team by week's end.